MrAllatta/teaching-portfolio/philosophy.md

 Students revise their work.
 They participate in public code reviews.
 They reflect, self-assess, and present their process—not just their products.
 This teaches them to own their ideas and build transferable habits of mind.

+Structured environments don't just create safety---they create clarity.
+When students repeatedly engage with patterns, models, and problems types across disciplines, they build tools they can carry into novel situations.
+That's the heart of transfer, and it's what real learning demands.

 ## Final Thought

 I teach because I believe students can do extraordinary things when the environment is right.
-My job is to design that environment---to hold it steady, to challenge students deeply, and to show them that **they are capable of real intellectual work**.
+My job is to design that environment---to hold it steady, to challenge students deeply, and to show them that **they are capable of real intellectual work**---and to give them tools they can use far beyond my classroom.

 Because they are.
 And that’s what school should be for.